Tynemouth Volunteer Artillery: 44th Siege Battery, RGA

 The battery was formed on 12 July 1915 at Sheerness from a cadre provided by the Tynemouth RGA and Regular RGA gunners brought back from the defences of Gibraltar and Malta.
 It went out to the Western Front on 24 January 1916, manning two 12-inch railway howitzers and was involved in the preparatory bombardment for the Battle of the Somme later that year.

 The battery remained in action throughout the Somme fighting of 1916.
-Thereafter the heavy howitzers were in great demand it was frequently shifted around the railway network behind the Western Front from one army to another.
+Thereafter, the heavy howitzers were in great demand it was frequently shifted around the railway network behind the Western Front from one army to another.
 It ended the war attached to Fifth Army supporting the great Allied Hundred Days Offensive.

 44th Siege Battery continued in the Regular Army after the Armistice, becoming 16th Medium Battery in 4th Medium Brigade, RGA, in 1920.

 Interwar years

 Tynemouth Heavy Brigade

-The Tynemouth RGA reformed on 7 February 1920 and when the TF was reconstituted as the Territorial Army (TA) the following year, it was redesignated as the Tynemouth Coast Brigade, becoming the Tynemouth Heavy Brigade in 1924 when the RGA was subsumed into the RA.
+The Tynemouth RGA was reformed on 7 February 1920.
+When the TF was reconstituted as the Territorial Army (TA) the following year, it was redesignated as the Tynemouth Coast Brigade, becoming the Tynemouth Heavy Brigade in 1924 when the RGA was subsumed into the RA.
 It had the following organisation: